THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY DISCLOSURES. FOR MORE INFORMATION.

-Then randomly pick a space each day, cross it off, and save that amount of money.
+Then randomly pick a space each day, cross it off, and save that amount.

 Repeat the next day and so on.

-Here is another fun game for people with tight budgets.
+Here is another fun challenge for people with tight budgets.

 Challenge yourself to save $1 a day.

-Over the course of the year you will end up with $365 in savings, which is a good start for your emergency fund.
+Over the year, you will have $365 in savings, which is a good start for your emergency fund.

-If you find that saving $1 a day is easy, you can always increase the difficulty by trying to save $2 a day as well.
+If you find saving $1 a day easy, you can always increase the difficulty by trying to save $2 a day.

 Instead of playing with percentages or doing any math at all, you could choose to play the $5 bill challenge.

-This one has you save a $5 every time you get one.
+This one has you save $5 every time you get one.

-The only catch here is you have to pay with cash on a regular basis.
+The only catch here is you have to pay with cash regularly.

 If you are strictly a credit card or debit card person, you can still play it, but you won’t be saving much since you won’t have many opportunities to stash a $5 bill.